 Maintained files and assessments for each student to monitor their learning and development progress

-Assisted early educator teachers with managing classes of 15-20 students under the age of four
+Assisted early educator teachers in managing classes of 15-20 students under the age of four

-Implemented and enforced classroom rules to encourage positive and respectful behaviours
+Implemented and enforced classroom rules to encourage positive and respectful behaviour

-Maintained clean and organized classroom environment according to school's standards and procedures
+Maintained clean and organized classroom environment according to the school's standards and procedures